mth/yeti/doc/reference.rst

 Yeti type system has extensible record (aka structure) and polymorphic variant types.
 The type system representation and behaviour for these types is almost exactly identical, and therefore they will be described here together as member set types.
+In literature these are also known as row types having a row polymorphism.

 Both record and variant types are a set of tagged member types.
 The tagged member consists of the tag name and value type.